QED-it/zkinterface-wasm-demo/README.md

 # zkinterface-wasm-demo

-demo of the code example (/demo) on https://github.com/QED-it/zkinterface-wasm
+A demo based on the `/demo` folder of [zkinterface-wasm](https://github.com/QED-it/zkinterface-wasm "zkinterface-wasm")